P. L. Light Systems: Maximize Yields with Smart Lighting Strategies. Using Metrics For a More Efficient Grow

 We will use cannabis as an example and measure yield in grams per square foot of growing space.

-If you have a 5000 square foot cultivation area that has 100 4×8 ft tables, your grow space would be about 3200 sq ft.
+If you have a 5000 square foot cultivation area with 100 4×8 ft tables, your grow space would be about 3200 sq ft.

 Calculation: